Coral Bells (Heuchera) Care Guide

 Read more: Can You Grow Coral Bells In Full Sun?

-Most soils are clayey which is not good for heuchera.
-For this reason, you need to change it a bit.
-Mix one bucket of soil conditioner or organic matter with clay soil and you get a best-growing medium.
+Most garden soils are clay-based, which is not ideal for Coral Bells.
+To improve it, mix one bucket of soil conditioner or organic matter into the clay soil to create a lighter, well-draining growing medium.

 Read more: What Soil Is Best For Coral Bells?